UNIQUE-Students/UNIQUE-Students.github.io/_pages/2022/uss.md

 ##### Day 2: Friday, 10 June 2022
 ##### See the speakers [here](speakers).

 ---

 ## Important dates

-* Posters and Lightning Talks Registration due: <b>Friday, May 27 th, 2022 (anywhere on earth)</b>
+* Posters and Lightning Talks Registration due: <b>Friday, May 27th, 2022 (anywhere on Earth)</b>
-* Online registration is still open
+* Online registration is still open!
-* In-person ticket sale is closed
+* In-person ticket sale is closed.

+---

+## Accepted Posters and Lightning Talks

+Accepted submissions can be accessed <a href="">here</a> after June 9th, 2022.

 ---